 Animalia shall contribute to the digital transformation of the value chains for livestock-based food production.
 This transformation aims to increase competence and ensure efficient resource utilisation, streamlining consistent documentation and transparency.
 The process must include all manufacturers and other market players.
 Animalia's targeted efforts on digitalisation and automation are to be continued and intensified across all areas of expertise.

 Animalia's unique expertise and position should provide a basis for increased revenue from sales of services and research activities.
 Animalia's market and client orientation shall be stepped up by expanding existing services, developing new services and products, and utilizing opportunities in new areas and markets.
-Animalia's financial results are to become less dependent on revenue from the marketing fees to ensure that the organization's professional activity can be maintained in the event of changes in the regulatory environment.
+Animalia's financial results are to become less dependent on revenue from the marketing fees to ensure that the organisation's professional activity can be maintained in the event of changes in the regulatory environment.

 Animalia's objectives throughout the value chain